cawfree/ribbon-vg/README.md

 Many thanks to Vladmirir Agafonkin over at the [Earcut](https://github.com/mapbox/earcut) Project, for his super fast, simple and succinct polygon triangulation library.
 It was a pleasure to work with you.

-Finally, a big thank you to the University of Manchester for supporting both me and this project throughout; and a very special shout out to my good friends Bart Garcia and Chao Jiang, who made studying a PhD not just bareable, but enjoyable too.
+Finally, a shout out to my good friends Bart Garcia and Chao Jiang, who made studying a PhD not just bareable, but deeply enjoyable too.